 I guess each of us was particularly touched by one or more of these locations but one that caught my soul was when I walked into an empty classroom, scattered desks and teaching paraphernalia took my breath away.
 They would be in their 40’s now.
 I am not sure I want to know.
 I took no photos here.

 Wherever you go in the Exclusion Zone, there are hot spots (highly radioactive).
 Much of the equipment used in the attempt to make the place safe has long since been buried, even the soil was removed and buried!
 It is the best that humankind can do with our present technology.
-Unit 1 reactor has a sarcophagus built with a roof made in Italy, held together with bolts from the UK and insulation from Germany it has been and international effort, yet it is not the answer.
+Unit 1 reactor has a sarcophagus built with a roof made in Italy, held together with bolts from the UK and insulation from Germany it has been an international effort, yet it is not the answer.
 The life of this solution is just 100 years, the gamble is that by then man will have developed the knowledge and technology to create a permanent solution.
 The clock is ticking.

 On our return journey back to the Safe Zone, as a reminder (as if we needed it) Alex asked us to place the Geiger counters against the bus window as we quickly passed by an area called the Red Forest.
-This was marshland 30 years ago, but is now a well developed forest.
+This was marshland 30 years ago but is now a well-developed forest.
 It took just 3-4 minutes to pass through and the meter jumped from 8 RADs up to 1440 RADs.
 Hmmm, a point well made but perhaps I would have preferred a different route or the foot down harder on the accelerator.

 From our drop-off point at the Dnipro Hotel Jamie and I opted to have a meal in nearby Nezalezhnosti Maidan (Independence Square).
 The square has lots of statues and water fountains, very popular with locals and tourists.
 We had an excellent meal in a Turkish restaurant at the top of the square and finished off the evening by watching a spectacular colourful fountain display to music before catching a taxi back to the Adria.

-We woke late the following morning and after coffee in the hotel bar we caught the Metro to Hydro Park , just one stop away.
+We woke late the following morning and after coffee, in the hotel bar, we caught the Metro to Hydro Park, just one stop away.
 The Metro is extremely busy, cheap and easy to navigate.
 The fare was just 8 Hryvnia each (26p), you are given a small plastic disk from the ticket office which you place in a slot at the barrier then walk to the platform.
 The barrier beeps when you slot in the disk, but there is nothing to prevent you from not bothering to purchase one, but everyone did.

-Returning to ground level we wandered out of the complex towards the huge statue Rodina Mat (Motherland) that dominates the skyline.
+Returning to ground level we wandered out of the complex towards the huge statue of Rodina Mat (Motherland) that dominates the skyline.

-The Motherland statue is quite spectacular, Jamie likened it to Christ the Redeemer, though I see his point the surrounding scenery is nowhere as iconic.
+The Motherland statue is quite spectacular, Jamie likened it to Christ the Redeemer, and though I see his point the surrounding scenery is nowhere as iconic.
 As you see this statue from a mile away there are no surprises when you actually arrive at her feet, so we gave her just a brief visit.

 Feeling hungry we found a small restaurant nearby the monastery and spent a good hour or so soaking up the afternoon sun with a very tasty meal.